prakharmrsl/easypcceo.github.io/pages/budget-pcs/smallest-atx-cases/nzxt-h500i-review.md

 </div>

 The NZXT H500i has a simple design that will exceed your expectations in terms of build quality for its price point.

+This case comes with all of the fancy bells and whistles you'd expect from a high end case at this price point.

+With this model, the H500i has a smart hub for fan control and a built-in RGB strip up top and behind a cable cover.

 This case has a sleek white paint job that's minimalistic but super good looking.